littlepunks/autohome/README.md

 - RRDTOOL to capture motion events
 - dash-modern.html has the latest charting
 - Charts:
-	- Change to timeseries graphs and epoch timestamp data
 	- change addChartData to include timestamp
 	- Get controller to build up dataset, not dashboard
 	- Have client request (sockets) the data set to graph, then draw